 - 1.2.2.2.
-Critical The operating company shall foster twoway dialogue and meaningful engagement with stakeholders by: - a.
-Providing relevant information to stakeholders in a timely manner; - b.
-Including participation by site management and subject-matter experts when addressing concerns of significance to stakeholders; - c.
+Critical The operating company shall foster two-way dialogue and meaningful engagement with stakeholders by: - a.
+Providing relevant information to stakeholders in a timely manner; - Including participation by site management and subject-matter experts when addressing concerns of significance to stakeholders; - c.
 Engaging in a manner that is respectful, and free from manipulation, interference, coercion or intimidation; - d.
 Soliciting feedback from stakeholders on issues relevant to them; and - e.
-Providing stakeholders with feedback on how the company has taken their input into account. - 1.2.2.3.
-The operating company shall collaborate with stakeholders, including representatives from affected communities, to design and form stakeholder engagement mechanism(s) (e.g., a permanent advisory committee, or committees dedicated to specific issues), to provide stakeholder oversight of the mining project's environmental and social performance, and/or input to the company on issues of concern to stakeholders. - 1.2.2.4.
-Engagement processes shall be accessible and culturally appropriate, and the operating company shall demonstrate that efforts have been made to include participation by women, men, and marginalized and vulnerable groups or their representatives.
+Providing stakeholders with feedback on how the company has taken their input into account.